 information and services that our citizens and customers need to efficiently

-we receive from visitors like you – so
+receive from visitors like you – so let

 improve our ability to serve you.

-Services Office (ISO) collects and evaluates information from
+Insurance Services Office (ISO) collects and evaluates information from

 communities on their fire suppression capabilities and assigned a Public

-Protection Classification (PPC) number of 4/8B to our community.
-Class 4 applies to properties within 5 mile of a fire station and 1000 feet of a fire hydrant.
+Protection Classification (PPC) number of 4/4Y to our community.
+Class 4 applies to properties within 5 miles

+of a fire station and 1000 feet of a fire hydrant.
 The remainder of the District is Class 4Y;

-Services Office (ISO) and how it effects fire insurance rates go to www.iso.com or contact your local insurance agent.
+Services Office (ISO) and how it affects fire insurance rates go to www.iso.com or contact your local insurance agent.

 and then visit the Board of Directors area